opnfv/domino/docs/release/userguide/feature.userguide.rst

   ./domino-cli.py <cli-portnumber> publish -t <toscafile>

-Note that -t can be substituted by --tosca-file.
+Note that -t can be substituted with --tosca-file.

 If -t or --tosca-file flag is used multiple times, the last tosca file passed as input will be used.
 This usage is not recommended as undefined/unintended results may emerge as the Domino client will continue to publish.